 Then, the FHA streamline refinance program has accommodative eligibility requirements and less paperwork than most refinancing solutions.
 It also ignores your debt to income ratio as long as you have a good reputation in your current FHA loan.

 Streamline refinancing does not always require an appraisal.
-In such cases, the refinance amount is capped at the original amount of the current mortgage loan.
+In such cases, the refinance amount is capped at the original amount of the current mortgage loan, which is the same when refinancing other installment loans as well.
 Finally, the program has no closing costs.

 If you are about to relocate and you don’t want to incur closing costs, FHA Streamline Refinance is a great option.
 You can also take this route if your home’s value has not changed since you acquired it.

 The FHA Cash-Out Refinance is suitable for homeowners with low credit ratings.
 It accommodates individuals with scores as low as 580, though some lenders prefer 600 or higher.